Welcome to So She Travelled

 Is So She Travelled just for women?

 No!
 Much of the content is tailored to help women travel and features my experiences as a woman travelling but I hope that this information is universally beneficial and entertaining, and ultimately useful to any destination you want to find yourself in.
-In my photographic career I’ve often found a lack of other females in my field or opportunities that didn’t single us out as the token woman on a publication so it’s become increasingly important to me to support the next generation of female content creators and be a stepping stone for them to greater things.
+As a creative I’ve often found a lack of opportunities for women so it’s become increasingly important to me to support the next generation of female content creators and be a stepping stone for them to greater things.

 What if I can’t afford to travel?

 Travelling isn’t just catching a plane.
-It can be changing your route to work, walking the dog somewhere new or taking the train to the coast at the weekend.
-There’s a chance to see something unexpected by taking your feet for a brisk walk and So She Travelled includes contributions and features from the women who are doing exactly that as well the sun drenched, dreamy stuff we all appreciate.
-I’ve lived in London for 15 years and I still haven’t seen all the museums, parks and galleries it has.
-For me, that’s an equally big priority as visiting Antarctica is!
+It can be changing your route to work, walking the dog somewhere new or taking the train to the coast.
+There’s a chance to see something unexpected by taking your feet for a brisk walk and I’ve lived in London for 15 years and haven’t seen all of the museums, parks and galleries here.
+Heck, there are still tube stations I’ve never heard of.